80s CARTOONS IN HELL

 Racism and death and misery were, arguably, prolific ingredients in Mickey Mouse’s early arsenal.
 See Dumbo, Peter Pan, et al. And there were entire films, Song of the South, that are so socially awful you won’t ever see them emerge from the vaunted “Disney Vault.”

-I was shocked when watching a Current Affair-ish show in the late 80s that described their newest attraction, Splash Mountain.
-A ride that was based on the Song of the South.
+I was shocked upon learning from a Current Affair-ish show in the late 80s that Disney’s newest attraction, Splash Mountain, was based on the Song of the South.
 Hadn’t anyone seen that movie?!

 And I’m not adding virtue to my past here; I was an insufferable little shit who was sent to two military schools.
 It was pretty evident that ride wouldn’t float on for long.